Skip to content

 Many early Christian kings converted to Christianity for political and economic reasons.
 Instead of committing to either Christianity or another religion, some commoners incorporated the Christian God into their existing pantheon of deities.
 This meant that many aspects of Pagan mythology, folklore, and rites were absorbed into Christian culture and vice versa, ensuring that the Norse religion would never die out completely.

-The Old Norse Religion, which includes elements of Norse Paganism, has seen a resurgence in popularity in recent decades.
-Asatru, which is recognised as an official religion in several nations, and Heathenry (which isn’t purely Norse Pagan) are two such instances.
+The Old Norse Religion, which includes elements of Norse Paganism, has grown in popularity in recent decades.
+Asatru is recognised as an official religion in several nations, and Heathenry (which isn’t purely Norse Pagan) is another such instance.

 Pagan Inscriptions